 Scottish Word: Stook.

 “I think he’s jist thrawn, there’s nae benefits o stooks ower big roond bales.”
-Translated: stooks: tied bundles of cut straw (sheaves) stacked – as in 10 to 12 lent against each other – in groups … Continue reading Stook. →
+Translate: stooks: tied bundles of cut straw (sheaves) stacked – as in 10 to 12 lent against each other – in groups … Continue reading Stook. →

 Scottish Word: Hearst.

 “WARNING.
 Dinna listen tae The Bard at full blaw set tae music in a barley field ower the hearst.”
-Translated: hearst, hairst: harvest.
+Translate: hearst, hairst: harvest.
 “WARNING.
 Do not listen to poetry at full volume set to music in … Continue reading Hearst. →

 barley, danger, farm, farmer, field, headphones, machinery, mouse, music, poem, poems

 “Ahm fair forfochten an in need o ma pit.”
-Translated: forfochten: exhausted of the effort, worn to a standstill.
+Translate: forfochten: exhausted of the effort, worn to a standstill.
 “I am completely exhausted, finished and in need of my bed.”
 In memory of the UK disaster … Continue reading Forfochten. →

 bedtime, cattle, clean, Death, dungarees, exhaustion, farm, farmer, farmers wife, fire, sleep Scottish Word: Yowe.

 ‘Whaurs ma yowes?’
-Translated: yowe: ewe; female sheep.
+Translate: yowe: ewe; female sheep.
 ‘Where can it be that my ewes have gone I wonder?’
 The Scottish Word: yowe with its definition and its meaning illustrated and captioned with the word used … Continue reading Yowe. →

 “Ah’ve telt ye a hunner times, nicky-tams is for keepin’ rambunctious rats oot – no in!”
-Translated: nicky-tams: string tied around the leg below the knee to keep trouser leg bottoms out of the mud.
+Translate: nicky-tams: string tied around the leg below the knee to keep trouser leg bottoms out of the mud.
 “I … Continue reading Nicky-tams. →